olivierfriard/boris_docs/observations.rst

 * a mandatory **Observation id** (must be unique across all observations in the open project);
 * **Date**, which will be automatically set on the current date and time, but you can alternatively set this info on your media date and time, or whatever you prefer.
 * **Description**, which can host all the relevant information about your observation, but can be also left empty.
-* **Independent variables** (e.g. to specify factors that may influence the behaviors but will not change during the observation within a project).
-See the  `independent variables`_ section for details.
+* **Independent variables** (e.g. to specify factors that may influence the behaviors but will not change during the observation within a project).See the  `independent variables`_ section for details.
 * **Time offset**.
 BORIS allow specifying a time offset that can be added or subtracted from the media timecode.
-* The **Limit observation to a time interval** option can be used to limit the observation.
+* The **Limit observation to a time interval** option can be used to limit the observation to an arbitrary time interval.

 You must then indicate if you want to make an observation based on pre-recorded media (audio / video) or a live observation.